gxespino/marvel-combat-arena/README.md

 A CLI for a text based Marvel character combat arena

-To use:
+To use, first fork this repo.
+Then:

 ```
+$ cd marvel-combat-arena/
-$ gem install marvel-combat-arena
+$ bundle install
-$ marvel-combat-arena fight
+$ bundle exec marvel-combat-arena fight
 ```